pUmA73/Survival-Game-Database-Project---PLSQL/README.md

 - **Multiplayer Tables**: Uses tables for multiplayer features - tracking players on a server, player usernames, inventories, and locations.

 The project includes SQL scripts for establishing the database schema, featuring tables for biomes, weather conditions, NPCs (Non-Playable Characters), and player statistics.
 Furthermore, it incorporates procedures and triggers to execute game-specific logic, enhancing the interactivity and functionality of the survival game.
+This project was developed for the Data Base Management Systems course.